 According to the Skin Cancer Foundation, the regular use of sunscreens makes and difference!
 Using a sunscreen with SPF 15 daily can lower your risk of squamous cell carcinoma by approximately 40% and melanoma by 50%.

 How much sunscreen is enough?

 Do you know that you need a shot glass full of sunscreen to cover your entire body?
 A shot glass full ensures proper coverage.
 This means if you're on a week-long beach vacation, you should go through a bottle of sunscreen every 3-4 days!
 Why?
 For optimum protection, the new recommendation is to reapply every 80 minutes.

-Many women feel because their liquid foundation contains sunscreen, it's all they need.
+Myth: Many women feel because their liquid foundation contains sunscreen, it's all they need.

-Not true.
-The way you apply a liquid makeup and a moisturizer with sunscreen are completely different.
+Facts: The way you apply a liquid makeup and a moisturizer with sunscreen are completely different.
 One you apply and spread, reducing the amount actually on your skin, the other you apply more generously.

 Please practice safe sun!
 Your skin will thank you.